MYusufY/VNCake/README.md

 	![basics](https://raw.githubusercontent.com/MYusufY/VNCake/images/basics.png)
 2. Enable Captcha
 	- When enabled, it will verify that the user is a human
-	- This does not effect the account system; email and password is still required.
+	- This does not affect the account system; email and password is still required.
 	**CLI**
 			`vncake --cli --captcha` -> Enable Captcha
 			`vncake --cli --no-captcha` -> Disable Captcha